proplot-dev/proplot/README.rst

 ------------

 This package is a work-in-progress.
-Currently there is no formal release on PyPi (coming soon!).
+Currently there is no formal release on PyPi (ETA: January 2020).
 However, feel free to install directly from Github using:

 ::